-This is the ninth installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Environmental Policy Solutions over its first decade.
+This is the ninth installment in a 12-part series highlighting the environmental policy impacts of the Nicholas Institute for Energy, Environment & Sustainability over its first decade.

-When a Nicholas Institute for Environmental Policy Solutions-led study provided the first comprehensive estimates of global carbon dioxide emissions from the loss of coastal marine ecosystems, the world was alerted to a serious climate change threat: those emissions—as much as 1 billion tons of carbon dioxide equivalent per year—were potentially 10 times greater than previously thought and rivaled total national emissions from some developed countries.
+When a Nicholas Institute for Energy, Environment & Sustainability-led study provided the first comprehensive estimates of global carbon dioxide emissions from the loss of coastal marine ecosystems, the world was alerted to a serious climate change threat: those emissions—as much as 1 billion tons of carbon dioxide equivalent per year—were potentially 10 times greater than previously thought and rivaled total national emissions from some developed countries.

 The research, published in September 2012 in the journal PLOS ONE, highlighted the potential value of keeping in place so-called blue carbon—the carbon stored in the sediment below mangroves, sea grasses, and salt marshes.
 Rather than focusing on quantifying carbon amounts in various ecosystems—as other studies to date had done—it examined what happens when these ecosystems are disturbed and stored carbon is released and whether protocols and methodologies could be implemented to offset carbon emissions.